monomoy-ok/assignment-2-web-crawler/README.md

-Creating a README file is essential for documenting your Python script and providing necessary information for users or collaborators.
-Below is a structured README example for your web crawler script (`web_crawler.py`):

----

 # Web Crawler for Google Search Results

 This Python script performs web crawling using the Google Custom Search API to fetch search results based on specified parameters.
 It retrieves titles and URLs from search results and saves them into a CSV file.